-Thirteen academic institutions from eleven countries are working on the establishment of a permanent European Research Infrastructure on Religious Studies, named RESILIENCE.
+Thirteen academic institutions, including TUA, from eleven countries are working on the establishment of a permanent European Research Infrastructure on Religious Studies, named RESILIENCE.
 This week they submitted an application for the Research Infrastructure to be included in the ESFRI Roadmap 2021.
 The inclusion of RESILIENCE in this Roadmap will assure partners that a framework to actually start the preparation phase of the infrastructure is in place.

 Discerning the increasing interest in research on Religious Studies and the growing importance of these studies, RESILIENCE aims at improving access to knowledge related to religion.
 At the same time, tools and support are needed, in order to make available, interpret and handle this knowledge.
 RESILIENCE will respond to this need, establishing a permanent European Infrastructure on Religious Studies.

 Building on the traditions of participating institutions, RESILIENCE’s history dates back to 2014.
 Since September 2019 the partners have been working on reaching the maturity required to be included in the ESFRI Roadmap 2021.
 A design has been made for the future infrastructure and the services have been defined, along with a sustainable budget and a stable governance model, which basically means that the Research Infrastructure is ready to start.

 Inclusion of RESILIENCE in the Roadmap will assure partners of a framework to actually start in the near future the preparation phase of the infrastructure.

 Characteristic in the infrastructure design is that it includes physical as well as digital access to knowledge about religion, and that it is uniquely user-centered: RESILIENCE supports its future users in finding, handling and sharing this knowledge.
 Although scholars in particular will make use of the research infrastructure, also others involved in religious matters such as librarians, policy makers and representatives of religious communities can benefit.